HackSocNotts/Kotlin-Workshops/Part-3.md

 - Whatever else you can think of!
 # Most important tip of all
 - Don't be afraid if you don't know what something is!
-- This was not all-encompassing, python is a *big* language.
+- This was not all-encompassing, Kotlin is a *big* language.

 If you come across a piece of syntax that you don't understand, google it!
 The internet is an amazing resource for programmers, don't expect to memorise everything you've learned today!